atimpone/aws-foundation-journey/0-common/2-faq.md

 ## AWS Account Design

+### Q: Shouldn't we develop a comprehensive design of our AWS account structure before we do any build out?

+...

-### Q: Why aren't Sandbox AWS accounts included in the initial build out?
+### Q: Why aren't "Sandbox" AWS accounts included in the initial build out?

 Since the premise of the initial guides is to help customers quickly establish a formal development environment in which experimentation, integration, development, and early testing of the first few application and/or data services can take place before they are rapidly moved through formal testing environments and into production, the traditional role of completely isolated and disconnected sandbox AWS accounts in which your organization's intellectual propertly (IP) including source code is not allowed does not yet apply to this overall scenario.